boston-pm/boston-pm.github.io/index.md

 Boston.pm has two email lists supported by center Perl Mongers.
 Mailman list management has the official archives being password protected, visible only to list members. **HOWEVER NOTE** that both lists are logged by one or more popular archival websites that have subscribed to the lists, so these lists are effectively public.

 * [Announce list](https://mail.pm.org/mailman/listinfo/boston-pm-announce) is moderated, intended for meeting & social announcements and cancellations and other such things.
-[Unofficial Public Archive](https://www.mail-archive.com/boston-pm-announce@mail.pm.org/info.html)
+[Unofficial Public Archive, 2008-present](https://www.mail-archive.com/boston-pm-announce@mail.pm.org/info.html)

-* [Discuss list](https://mail.pm.org/mailman/listinfo/boston-pm) is un-moderated, available for discussion of Perl-ish topics, discussions before and after meetings, etc. [Unofficial Public Archive](https://www.mail-archive.com/boston-pm@pm.org/info.html)
+* [Discuss list](https://mail.pm.org/mailman/listinfo/boston-pm) is un-moderated, available for discussion of Perl-ish topics, discussions before and after meetings, etc. [Unofficial Public Archive, 2002-2018](https://www.mail-archive.com/boston-pm@pm.org/info.html) (*2002-2008 there was a single list, that history is here.*)

 Before posting jobs to the list, please check our [Job Posting Policy](JobPostingPolicy.html).